gradle/gradle/subprojects/docs/src/docs/release/notes.md

         }
     }

+#### Ability to provide a Gradle distribution for test execution

+In previous versions of Gradle, the TestKit API did not support providing a Gradle distribution for executing functional tests.
+Instead it automatically determined the distribution by deriving this information from the build script that loads the `GradleRunner` class.

+With this release, users can provide a Gradle distribution when instantiating the `GradleRunner`.
+A Gradle distribution, represented as a
+<a href="javadoc/org/gradle/testkit/runner/GradleDistribution.html">GradleDistribution</a>, can be specified as Gradle version, a `URI` that hosts
+the distribution ZIP file or a extracted Gradle distribution available on the filesystem.
+This feature is extremely useful when testing build logic as part of a multi-version compatibility test.
+The following code snippet shows the use of a compatibility test written with
+Spock:

+    import org.gradle.testkit.runner.VersionBasedGradleDistribution

+    class BuildLogicFunctionalTest extends Specification {
+        @Rule final TemporaryFolder testProjectDir = new TemporaryFolder()

+        @Unroll
+        def "can execute helloWorld task with Gradle version #gradleVersion"() {
+            given:
+            buildFile << """
+                task helloWorld {
+                    doLast {
+                        println 'Hello world!'
+                    }
+                }
+            """

+            when:
+            def result = GradleRunner.create(new VersionBasedGradleDistribution(gradleVersion))
+                .withProjectDir(testProjectDir.root)
+                .withArguments('helloWorld')
+                .build()

+            then:
+            noExceptionThrown()
+            result.standardOutput.contains(':helloWorld')
+            result.standardOutput.contains('Hello world!')
+            !result.standardError
+            result.tasks.collect { it.path } == [':helloWorld']
+            result.taskPaths(SUCCESS) == [':helloWorld']
+            result.taskPaths(SKIPPED).empty
+            result.taskPaths(UP_TO_DATE).empty
+            result.taskPaths(FAILED).empty

+            where:
+            gradleVersion << ['2.6', '2.7']
+        }
+    }

 ## Promoted features

 Promoted features are features that were incubating in previous versions of Gradle but are now supported and subject to backwards compatibility.